rmordechay/logos/README.md

 8
 9
 ```
-#### The _for.isFirst_ and _for.isLast_ Meta Variables
+#### for.isFirst and for.isLast
-Likewise, you can hook into the first and last iteration of a loop the 'for.isFirst' and 'for.isLast' variable instead
+Likewise, you can hook into the first and last iteration of a loop using the _for.isFirst_ and _for.isLast_ variable instead
 of calculating the index yourself.
 ```
 main() {